Scifabric/pybossa/doc/model.rst

     POST http://{pybossa-site-url}/api/{domain-object}[?api_key=API-KEY]

 .. note::
-    Some POST actions require to authenticate & authorize the request.
+    Some POST actions may require to authenticate & authorize the request.
 Use the ?api_key arguement to pass the **API-KEY**.

 Update